NguyenNL/todo-app/README.md

 After that, Enter url http://localhost:8081/ to access application.

 Note: Using H2 Db, you don't need install any database.
+Check H2 DB at url http://localhost:8080/h2-console

 ## Build